 On Behalf of El Galeón, We Welcome You!

-El Galeón - Docked in St. Augustine Municipal Marina until Late Jan.
-2015
+El Galeón - Docked in St. Augustine Municipal Marina until Summer 2015

 Step back in time aboard El Galeón, the breathtaking 1/1 scale reconstruction of a 16th Century Spanish galleon, while she sails up and down the Eastern US Coast this Fall.
 Spanish Galleons, used primarily for their cargo transporting abilities, were frequently bought and sold by Spanish and English governments during the 1600s, and often taken over and converted into Pirate ships in the rough Carribean sea waters.

 El Galeón Andalucia will be docked in St. Augustine Municipal Marina next to the Bridge of Lions, St Augustine, Florida.
 The ship is open to visitors daily from 10:00 am until 6:00 pm.
 Five of the six decks are available for tour, which holds an exhibition about the "San Pelayo", the Spanish galleon that founded St. Augustine, the first city in the US.
 It carries an all-Spanish crew that lives and breaths the history of the ship and her travels from port to port and in the open sea.

 Purchase printable tickets online in advance and save 25% off the ticket booth price.